-A Virginia semi-truck exploded this month in a single vehicle collision that shut down Interstate 81.
+A Virginia semi-truck explosion occurred earlier this month in a single vehicle collision that shut down Interstate 81.
 According to witnesses, the fuel truck’s tire blew out and caused the vehicle to overturn just off the highway.
 After overturning, the whole truck went up in flames.
 The driver did not survive this truck accident.

 If you spend enough time driving on any highway, you can see blown-out tire fragments scattered along the side.
 These tire fragments are from semi-trucks and occur when tires are so damaged that they lose all air pressure at once and cause the truck driver to lose control of the vehicle.
 In some instances, the tire does not merely deflate, but explodes.
 The force of these dangerous tire blowouts can cause a semi-truck to swerve and even overturn, as is the case in Virginia.
 Typically, truck tire blowouts are caused by the following: